 Produce, meats and other foods are often recalled due to contamination in the production or packaging process, or because they contain pathogens such as E. coli or salmonella.
 Some common household products like cleaners and weed killers have been recalled or become the focus of lawsuits because they were later linked to severe health problems.

-Defective Product Lawsuits
+Defective Product Lawsuits in Oklahoma

 If you were harmed or a loved one was killed by a defective product, you may be eligible to seek compensation for medical expenses, lost wages, pain and suffering, and other damages through a lawsuit.
 Cases involving defective consumer goods are sometimes referred to as “product liability” claims, and they may be a single lawsuit or a class action that involves multiple individuals.

 A successful product liability claim must establish four key elements: